-None of the restrictions in Rule 12d3-1(c) apply to the Company's interest in the Adviser Sub, which is not a general partnership interest, a security issued by the Company's promoter, principal underwriter, or any affiliated person of such promoter, or principal underwriter, or a security issued by the Company's investment adviser.
+None of the restrictions in Rule 12d3-1(c) that would have prevented the Company from relying on paragraphs (a) and (b) of the rule with respect to the Adviser Sub apply to the Company's interest in the Adviser Sub.
+Specifically, the Company's interest in the Adviser Sub is not a general partnership interest, a security issued by the Company's promoter, principal underwriter, or any affiliated person of such promoter, or principal underwriter, or a security issued by the Company's investment adviser, or an affiliated person of the Company's investment adviser.
 In addition, the Adviser Sub will not serve as a promoter, underwriter, officer, director, member of an advisory board, or employee with respect to the Company.
-Therefore, the Company does not believe ownership of 100% of the interest in an investment adviser to private funds, registered management investment companies, BDCs, and/or investment accounts, such as the Adviser Sub, presents the potential for the type of abuse intended to be eliminated by the provisions of Section 12(d)(3).
+Therefore, the Company's interest in the Adviser Sub and its acquisition of such interests does not exempt the Company from relying on paragraph (a) and (b) of Rule 12d3-1.

 As more fully set forth below, the Company believes that organizing, acquiring, and holding the Adviser Sub is consistent with the purposes of the 1940 Act, including the protection of investors, and appropriate in the public interest.
 The Company's ownership and control of the Adviser Sub does not present the concerns against which Section 12(d)(3) was intended to safeguard, namely the entrepreneurial risks of securities-related businesses and conflicts of interest and reciprocal practices.
-In addition, the Commission has previously granted similar exemptive relief to internally and externally managed BDCs and registered closed-end investment management companies to allow those companies to establish and/or continue to hold wholly owned registered investment adviser subsidiaries or portfolio companies.7
+In addition, the Commission has previously granted similar exemptive relief to internally and externally managed BDCs and registered closed-end investment management companies to allow those companies to establish and/or continue to hold wholly owned registered investment adviser subsidiaries or portfolio companies.